apache/james-project/src/adr/0014-blobstore-storage-policies.md

 The proposed policies include:

- - SizeBasedStoragePolicy: The blob underlying storage medium will be chosen depending of its size.
+ - SizeBasedStoragePolicy: The blob underlying storage medium will be chosen depending on its size.
  - LowCostStoragePolicy: The blob is expected to be saved in low cost storage.
 Access is expected to be unfrequent.
  - PerformantStoragePolicy: The blob is expected to be saved in performant storage.
-Access is expected to be unfrequent.
+Access is expected to be frequent.

 An HybridBlobStore will be created to choose between Cassandra and ObjectStorage implementations depending on the policies.